Cyber28/Mag/README.md

 ## Extra details

-- You can specify a port with the `MAG_PORT` environment variable (NOT IMPLEMENTED YET LOL)
+- You can specify a port with the `MAG_PORT` environment variable (by default it will run on 8000)
 - By default, Mag caches 10 seeds per generator.
 You can edit this number in the `lib/mag/cache.ex` file
 - It is HIGHLY recommended to only allow specified hosts to access your deployment